h12w/getgo/README.md

-getgo: a concurrent web scrapper framework in Go
+getgo: a concurrent web scraping framework in Go
 ================================================